What is an Open Badge?

 Open Badge Passport is compatible with the Mozilla Backpack.
 Users can transfer their badges from Backpack to Open Badge Passport and vice versa.
 We will make sure that the compatibility between these two services is sustained in the future.

-Is it possible to get an organization-specific Open Badge Passport?
+Is it possible to get an organisation-specific Open Badge Passport?

-We will offer organization-specific Open Badge Passports in the near future as a part of the Open Badge Passport cloud service or as separate organization-specific services.
-This will make it possible for companies or large organizations to build Open Badge Passport communities for their own employees, clients and stakeholders.
+Yes.
+Open Badge Factory’s Enterprise customers have the possibility to purchase a dedicated instance of Open Badge Passport for their organisation.
+They will for example receive their own login page and the service will be personified according to the organisation’s brand.
+This makes it possible for companies or large organisations to build Open Badge Passport communities for their own employees, clients and stakeholders.

 Who is responsible of Open Badge Passport?